berrythewa/clipman-daemon/docs/README.md

 - **Cross-Platform**: Works on Linux, macOS, and Windows with native implementations
 - **Cloud Sync**: Optionally sync clipboard across devices using MQTT
 - **Secure Pairing**: Establish trusted relationships between devices using secure pairing
+- **Device-Centric Sync**: Browse and access clipboard content from specific devices on demand
 - **Daemon Mode**: Runs in the background with minimal resource usage
 - **Secure**: Keeps your clipboard data private and local by default
 - **Platform-Specific**: Optimized for each supported operating system